anfly0/cuddly-octo-bassoon/README.md

 **Endpoint:** `POST /robot/{id}`

 **Description:** This endpoint sends a series of commands to the robot with the specified ID.
-The robot will process commands up until one of two things occur.
+The robot will process commands up until one of two things occurs:

   1. The command string ends
-  2. The robot encounters an invalid command i.e a command that is not R, L or F. In this case the robot will be left in the state it was after the last valid command was processed.
+  2. The robot encounters an invalid command, i.e., a command that is not R, L, or F. In this case, the robot will be left in the state it was in after the last valid command was processed.

-If multiple request are made to this endpoint concurrently the robot is guaranteed to process one series of commands at a time. **The order of processing is however not guaranteed**.
+If multiple request are made to this endpoint concurrently, the robot is guaranteed to process one series of commands at a time. **The order of processing is however not guaranteed**.

 **Path Parameters:**